tiagocoutinho/awesome-control-systems/README.md

   commonly used functionalities for building applications that communicate with scientific instruments. as a glue language to wrap existing drivers and DLLs.
 * [PyNTA](https://python-nta.rtfd.io) - Particle tracking instrumentation and analysis in Python
+* [PYME](https://python-microscopy.org/) - PYthon Microscopy Environment.
+Image acquisition and data analysis functionality for a number of microscopy applications, with a particular emphasis on single molecule localisation microscopy (PALM/STORM/PAINT)
 * [storm-control](https://github.com/ZhuangLab/storm-control) - Zhuang lab control system
 * [UUTrack](https://uutrack.rtfd.io) - A powerful interface for scientific cameras and instruments